-- (a) A consumer may qualify for a reduction in levy as determined by Council on his/her account in the event of a water leakage, if: - (i) the leakage was underground or under the foundation of the building and not easily detectable; and - (ii) the leakage was repaired within 48 hours after detection / notification by the municipality; and - (iii) the consumer submits a sworn affidavit by him/herself - (iv) the consumer has not applied for discount on water leakages within the previous 12 months; and - (v) an authentic certificate issued by a registered plumber must reach the Municipality within 10 days after completion of repairs done with respect to a water leakage and must contain the following: - the date of the invoice and repair work as well as the receipt; and - · confirmation that surface leakage was not visible; or- - (vi) If repairs were done by the consumer themselves, his / her sworn affidavit must reach the Municipality within 10 days after completion of repairs done with respect to a water leakage and must contain the following:
+- (a) A consumer may qualify for a reduction in levy as determined by Council on his/her account in the event of a water leakage, if: - (i) the leakage was underground or under the foundation of the building and not easily detectable; and - (ii) the leakage was repaired within 48 hours after detection / notification by the municipality; and - (iii) the consumer submits a sworn affidavit by him/herself - (iv) the consumer has not applied for discount on water leakages within the previous 24 months; and - (v) an authentic certificate issued by a registered plumber must reach the Municipality within 10 days after completion of repairs done with respect to a water leakage and must contain the following: - the date of the invoice and repair work as well as the receipt; and - confirmation that surface leakage was not visible; or- - (vi) If repairs were done by the consumer themselves, his / her sworn affidavit must reach the Municipality within 10 days after completion of repairs done with respect to a water leakage and must contain the following: - the date of the invoice and repair work as well as the receipt and/or date stamped photos proving that the leak was underground and repaired by themselves; and

-- the date of the invoice and repair work as well as the receipt and/or date stamped photos proving that the leak was underground and repaired by themselves; and - · that the reading has normalised; and - · confirmation that surface leakage was not visible. - (vii) Provision is also made for leaks caused by eg sprinkler irrigation, pool cracks and fissures, hot water cylinders, outdoor toilets, underground pipes, but if such a leak should occur the client must apply in writing for compensation and the municipality will after submission of necessary evidence consider only one application per household or business within a period of two years.
-The consideration will be authorised by the Chief Financial Officer if sufficient reason for consideration is provided. - (b) Once the Accounting Officer declares that the Clanwilliam dam volume has dropped to below 30%, no water charges in respect of water losses because of leakages will be reduced; - (c) Water lost due to the meter being stolen, defective irrigation, broken geyser, leaking toilet or leaking tap cannot be considered for reduction; - (d) Council will only allow a reduction up to the difference between the levied amount of the leakage and the recalculated amount calculated as follows: - (i) The consumer's last 6 months' average consumption calculated on the normal tariff tears; plus - (ii) The usage above the average consumption calculated on the highest tariff tear of his/her average consumption. - (e) Any applications that do not comply with points in 7.8.1 (a) (iv) and 7.8.1 (a) (v) above, may be referred to a special water leakage committee for further consideration of possible reductions.
+- that the reading has normalised; and - · confirmation that surface leakage was not visible. - (vii) Provision is also made for leaks caused by eg sprinkler irrigation, pool cracks and fissures, hot water cylinders, outdoor toilets, underground pipes, but if such a leak should occur the client must apply in writing for compensation and the municipality will after submission of necessary evidence consider only one application per household or business within a period of two years.
+The consideration will be authorised by the Chief Financial Officer or Manager: Revenue if sufficient reason for consideration is provided. - (viii) If meter is damaged without your knowledge due to vandalism the case must be reported to the SAPD and case number must be provided to the municipality. - (b) Once the Accounting Officer declares that the Clanwilliam dam volume has dropped to below 30%, no water charges in respect of water losses because of leakages will be reduced; - (c) Water lost due to the meter being stolen, defective irrigation, broken geyser, leaking toilet or leaking tap cannot be considered for reduction; - (d) Council will only allow a reduction up to the difference between the levied amount of the leakage and the recalculated amount calculated as follows: - (i) The consumer's last 6 months' average consumption calculated on the normal tariff tears; plus - (ii) The usage above the average consumption calculated on the highest tariff tear of his/her average consumption. - (e) Any applications that do not comply with points in 7.8.1 (a) (iv) and 7.8.1 (a) (v) above, may be referred to a special water leakage committee for further consideration of possible reductions.